-To minimise the vibration caused by a blast charges are sometimes layered in drill holes split into a number of smaller charges.
-The period of time between each layer of charges in the holes going off is only a few milliseconds, but in some situations it can be a useful method of reducing vibration.
+To minimise the vibration caused by a blast charges are sometimes layered in drill holes and detonated sequentially.
+The period of time between each layer of charges going off is only a few milliseconds, but in some situations it can be a useful method of reducing vibration.